 4.2.3 Clarify expectations for activities required before year-end

-Better-practice entities review their year-end processes and identify tasks that are able to be completed prior to year-end.
+Better practice entities review their year-end processes and identify tasks that are able to be completed prior to year-end and bring forward as many of these as possible.
 This may include:

 - obtaining early management approval for key accounting policies

-- calculating balances where it is expected that there will be no major changes between the date of calculation and year-end e.g. depreciation, valuations, commitments, lease liabilities and loans, and
+- calculating balances where it is expected that there will be no major changes between the date of calculation and year-end, such as depreciation, valuations, commitments, lease liabilities and loans

-- determining the accounting implications of any organisational changes prior to their implementation.
+- determining the accounting implications of any organisational changes prior to their implementation, including machinery of government changes.

 4.2.4 Identifying stakeholders and project dependencies

 There are a lot of people involved in preparing the financial statements.
-There are also many dependencies, where the finance team must receive information from, or give information to another person, business area or stakeholder to keep the project on track.
+There are also many dependencies, where the financial statements team must receive information from, or give information to another person, business area or stakeholder to keep the project on track.

 A stakeholder is either an individual, group or organisation who is impacted by the outcome of a project.
 Stakeholders can have a positive or negative influence on the project.

 It is therefore important to work collaboratively with stakeholders and foster two-way communication.
-In the planning process the project manager and finance team needs to consider how these relationships will be managed.
+In the planning process the project manager and financial statements team needs to consider how these relationships will be managed.

-This may include working with the entity’s business areas and/or share services hubs.
+This may include working with the entity’s business areas and/or shared services hubs.
 More information is included at: 7.9 Shared services.

 4.2.5 Planning for stakeholder engagement

-Better-practice entities organise and structure their year-end activities in a way that encourages ongoing engagement, communication and sharing of accountability between the business areas and the finance team.
+Better practice entities organise and structure their year-end activities in a way that encourages ongoing engagement, communication and sharing of accountability between business areas, other entities that collect and/or expend money, perform processing and reporting on the entity’s behalf, shared services providers and the financial statements team.

 In planning the project, considerations should include the need for:

-- regular communication through meetings during the year to brief business areas on the latest developments in accounts processing and requirements
+- regular communication through meetings during the year to brief business areas, other entities that collect and/or expend money on the entity’s behalf and shared services providers on the latest developments in accounts processing and requirements

-- training seminars held prior to the distribution of information packs
+- training seminars for finance and business area teams held prior to the distribution of information packs

 - policies and procedures being kept up-to-date and accessible